aaryanporwal/meme-genie/workshop.md

 2. CSS
 3. JavaScript

-## Part 2: Setting up the environment
+## Part 2: Setting Up The Environment

-We'll be using an online code editor called [repl.it](repl.it) for this workshop.
+We'll be using an online code editor called [repl.it](https://repl.it) for this workshop.

 To get started, go to [https://repl.it/languages/html](https://repl.it/languages/html).
 Your coding environment will spin up in just a few seconds!